benmiller314/cdm2021spring/plans/lesson-24.md

 **Plan for the Day**:

 1. Creative writing as a tool for critical thinking (15 min)<!-- metaphors for learning -->
-2. Consolidation Unit goals, and what that might look like (10-15 min)
+2. Final Portfolio Preview and Consolidation Unit Goals (10-15 min)
 3. Generative Writing and Self-Assessment (15 min) <!-- and self-assessment -->
 4. Studio time: website or a new proposal (30 min)